arrow-kt/arrow/kategory-docs/docs/datatypes/validated/README.md

 Kotlin says that our match is not exhaustive and we have to add `else`.

-When no errors are present in the configuration, we get a `ConnectionParams` wrapped in a `Valid` instance
+When no errors are present in the configuration, we get a `ConnectionParams` wrapped in a `Valid` instance.

-val config = Config(mapOf("url" to "127.0.0.1", "port" to "1337"))

 ```kotlin:ank
 val config = Config(mapOf("url" to "127.0.0.1", "port" to "1337"))